bsc101/roon-extension-macroon-readme/README.md

 Currently, the following macro steps are available:

-- Wait
-- Set Volume
+- **Set Volume**
+  Sets the volume of an output, only available for outputs with absolute volume values.
+  Parameters:
+  *Output*: The output for which the volume is to be set.
+  *Volume*: The volume value, something valid between min and max volume.
 - Play
+- Play Queue
 - Play Radio
 - Play Playlist
-- Play Queue
 - Pause
 - Stop
+- Wait

 ### Triggers